Orbitaliant/CODDM-CPs/README.md

 ---

-## ✍️ Author

-**Islam K. Matar**
-2025

----

 ## 🙌 Citation

-If you use this code in your research, please cite it appropriately.
-A citation format (BibTeX or otherwise) will be added here once the work is published.
+If you use this code in your research, please cite: Islam K. Matar and Chérif F. Matta, "Origin-Dependence of Dipole Moments of Charged Proteins: Theoretical Foundations and Implications, Revisited" Journal of Computational Chemistry 46 (2025): e70207. https://doi.org/10.1002/jcc.70207